mramshaw/OAuth2.0/README.md

 ![GitHub](images/GitHub.png) ![GitLab](images/logo_wordmark.svg) ![BitBucket](images/BitBucket.png)

+[Identity Providers are sometimes referred to as ___Authorization Servers___ in the literature.]

+## Scope

+The use of OAuth grants the application a specified sphere of influence (often simply an email address, but it can also be a range of things).
+The user will be informed of the exact permissions that the app is requesting and can either grant or deny the access.
+Of course, if the user denies access the app will generally have to terminate.

 ## Frameworks Used

 The server-side code is __python__ (using the __Flask__ framework with __sqlalchemy__) while the client-side code is __javascript__ with __jquery__ and __ajax__.